dojo/dojo.io/site/source/tutorials/008_animations/index.md

 ```

 {% aside 'Reminder' %}
-If you cannot see the zombies, make sure you have run `dojo build -w` to build the application and start the local development server.
+If you cannot see the zombies, make sure you have run `npm run dev` to build the application and start the local development server.
 {% endaside %}

 Refresh your web browser and you should now see the left zombie moving across the screen for 2 seconds.